Reference

 >>> plt.show()

-class libertem_blobfinder.common.patterns.UserTemplate(template, search=None)[source]
+class libertem_blobfinder.common.patterns.UserTemplate(template: ndarray, search=None)[source]

 User-defined template